-- Follow the advice provided by TR 24772-1 clause 6.11.5. - Maintain the same type to avoid errors introduced through conversions. - Always cast the value returned by malloc to an appropriate type - Heed compiler warnings that are issued for pointer conversion instances.
+- Follow the advice provided by TR 24772-1 clause 6.11.5. - Cast between pointers using static_cast rather than reinterpret_cast, unless downcasting - When downcasting, use dynamic_cast, and be aware that the result may be NULL - Maintain the same type to avoid errors introduced through conversions. - Always cast the value returned by malloc to an appropriate type - Heed compiler warnings that are issued for pointer conversion instances.
 The decision may be made to avoid all conversions so any warnings must be addressed.
-Note that casting into and out of void pointers will most likely not generate a compiler warning as this is valid in C.
+Note that casting into and out of void pointers will most likely not generate a compiler warning as this is valid in C++ - Use new and delete to allocate/deallocate memory, rather than malloc/free